Al-Ahsa International Airport: History

 During Operation Desert Shield and the Gulf War in 1991, it served as an air base for the French Air Force.

-GACA formally approved the airport's international status in 2011.
-The airport is expected to grow by 300,000 passengers per annum between 2015 and 2020, a GACA study predicted.
+General Authority of Civil Aviation (GACA), which is Saudi Arabia's civil aviation regulator, formally approved the airport's international status in 2011.
+A GACA study predicted that the airport was expected to grow by 300,000 passengers per annum between 2015 and 2020.
 Around 300,000 expatriate workers live in the area.